euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 * Xamarin Studio
 	* If you have Visual Studio with the Xamarin plug-in, this should also work, but this document is based on Xamarin Studio.
 * AirWatch-enrolled iOS test device
-* The AirWatch Xamarin SDK from the Xamarin Component Store `AirWatchSDK.dll`.
+* The AirWatch Xamarin SDK from the Nuget Store  `AirWatchSDK.dll`.
 * A Xamarin iOS app to integrate with the Airwatch SDK
 	* If you do not have a suitable application, you can create a new application in Xamarin Studio and integrate the SDK into that.